meanjoe45/JKBCrypt/README.md

 ### Testing

-Provide suitable unit tests for the functions in the `JKBCrypt` and `JKBCryptRandom` classes.
+More tests for the functions in the `JKBCrypt` and `JKBCryptRandom` classes.

 ### Optimization

-The code was written using Swift 1.2 and has not been run against Swift 2.0 yet.
-The code was optimized by using `UnsafePointer<Type>` for much of the array indexing but is still significantly slower than bcrypt running in Objective-C on the same machine (Objective-C: ~0.2s/10 rnds; Swift: 4-5s/10 rnds).
+The code was written in Swift2.
+The code was optimized by using `UnsafePointer<Type>` for much of the array indexing but is still significantly slower than bcrypt running in Objective-C on the same machine (Objective-C: ~0.2s/10 rnds; Swift: 4-5s/10 rnds)._Needs to be verified for Swift2._

-### CocoaPods

-Create a pod for this code for easy imports and updates.

 ## Issues, Bugs, etc.